plain-solutions-gmbh/kirby-form-block-suite/README.md

 - Your server needs a connection to the license server: [https://license.mircroman.ch](https://license.microman.ch)
 - Your license key was already validated by another host: Contact the [support](https://microman.ch/en/microman) to release the linkage.
 - Delete the license file and try again folder: `/site/config/.formblock_license`

-In versions < 3.5.0:
-- Reload the Panel
-- Set the license key in your `config.php` like this `'microman.formblock.license' => "[your-key]",`
-- Delete the cache folder: `/site/cache/microman/`

 ---